 Bamboo has made a name for itself in the interior decor world.
-Because it possesses a similar appearance to wood, it has endless uses in the home; natural bamboo flooring — from bamboo floor trim to engineered bamboo slats — brings the same beautiful aesthetic of a hardwood floor without sacrificing an ancient oak or mahogany tree.
-Anywhere you use wood, you can use bamboo: cabinets, countertops, furniture, bamboo floor trim, and even ceilings can be made from the eco-friendly material.
+Because it possesses a similar appearance to the wood, it has endless uses in the home; natural bamboo flooring — from bamboo floor trim to engineered bamboo slats — brings the same beautiful aesthetic of a hardwood floor without sacrificing an ancient oak or mahogany tree.
+Anywhere you use wood, you can use bamboo: cabinets, countertops, furniture, bamboo floor trim, and even ceilings can be made from eco-friendly material.

 If you’ve ever seen bamboo in interior decor, you know that it isn’t just eco-friendly, it’s also exceptionally pleasing to the eye and can stand up to more damage than traditional hardwoods.
-It’s incredibly light yet able to resist routine wear and tear better than oak, maple, and most other hardwoods; as if that wasn’t enough, bamboo is naturally resistant to moisture, so it is less likely to stain, cup, or warp from spills or changes in humidity.
+It’s incredibly light yet able to resist routine wear and tear better than oak, maple, and most other hardwoods; as if that wasn’t enough, bamboo is naturally resistant to moisture, so it is less likely to stain cup or warp from spills or changes in humidity.
 When it comes to bamboo flooring and bamboo floor trim, you couldn’t have a more durable and enduring product.

-Many homeowners opt for the clumping category of bamboo; it does not spread aggressively, requires little maintenance, and grows in dense strands that are perfect for providing privacy.
+Many homeowners opt for the clumping category of bamboo; it does not spread aggressively, requires little maintenance, and grows in dense stands that are perfect for providing privacy.
 Whether you’re trying to cultivate a natural fence or simply want to enjoy the grace of the strands in your rock garden, you have plenty of options.